A common conversation with young leaders these days is often based on the topics of gaining influence and opportunity.

 In short, who you are affects how you serve and lead.

-The real question is this: Is the young leader willing to pay the price to qualify?
-Many say yes, until they realize it can’t be done in a short amount of time.
+The real question is this.
+As a young leader are you willing to pay the price to qualify?
+If your answer is yes, are you still in if you learn that this cannot be accomplished in a short amount of time?

 Advice to young leaders:

 1. Focus your energy on being helpful more than being at the table.

 If your desire to serve and add value is greater than to be at a particular table, your influence will rise, and in time opportunities will present themselves.
 This is always true.
 If not where you currently serve, someone somewhere will notice.
 There is always an opening, somewhere, for bright and capable young leaders — young leaders who are willing to pay the price and add value rather than assume a seat at the table is automatically deserved.